PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 A few differences in behaviour can be noticed compared to Docker, such that using Shifter typically requires to specify less options and flags:

-- by default, some relevant directories in the Pawsey HPC filesystems are mounted in the containers; these include `/group`, `/scratch`, `/pawsey` and `/tmp`.
+* by default, some relevant directories in the Pawsey HPC filesystems are mounted in the containers; these include `/group`, `/scratch`, `/pawsey` and `/tmp`.
   **Note**: `/home` is NOT mounted instead;
-- if running from a mapped host directory, this becomes the working directory at container runtime;
+* if running from a mapped host directory, this becomes the working directory at container runtime;
+* standard input is always open, allowing redirection;
-- the host user is automatically set for the container;
+* the host user is automatically set for the container;
-- Shifter automatically removes containers after execution is terminated.
+* Shifter automatically removes containers after execution is terminated.

 As additional examples, you might want to run: